wdwzyyg/ptyrad/WISHLIST.md

 - Test propagator with higher order terms to handle larger convergence angle
     - [A multislice approach to the spherical aberration theory in electron optics](https://www.tandfonline.com/doi/abs/10.1080/09500349608232892)
-    - Currently propagators are all stored in `utils.py` but we may consider move it to `forward.py` or have its own module if that makes better sense

 ### Models